Why the Mainstream Cut-Flower Industry is Bad for the Environment

 Lastly, if the flowers have been organically grown, the seal should be USDA Organic Certified.
 Be sure to ask your florist if they have ethical and fair-trade flowers in their shops – many of them believe customers don’t care, so they don’t bother labelling them.

-Go DIY this Valentines and give your loved one a few packets of rare heirloom flower seeds, a vintage flower pot, and some cute gardening gloves.
+Go DIY and give your loved one a few packets of rare heirloom flower seeds, a vintage flower pot, and some cute gardening gloves.
 Plant your seeds together and let your love blossom.

 Having an intention behind your gift is always highly valued.
 Whether it’s in the form of a potted plant or seed, gift flowers that are favoured by honey bees.
 You can plant them together in the spring, and do something great for the rapidly dwindling honey bee colonies.
 Some flowers and herbs honey bees favour are: lavender, sage, thyme, geranium, aster, calendula, poppies, sunflowers, crocus, borage and buttercup.